The following was previously published in The Searchlight, the newsletter of the Academy of Spirituality and Paranormal Studies.

 Dr. Bartlett makes frequent references to physics in explaining his methods, but I don’t think that physics has yet made room for all these phenomena, even though we experience them in the macroscopic, Newtonian world.
 Still, I believe that metaphysics is only physics that we haven’t learned to understand, and I’m sure that physics will eventually expand to include everything that we observe and experience, in all our realities.

 Herbert, Nick, Quantum Reality: Beyond the New Physics, Anchor Books, 1985

 Bartlett, Richard, Matrix Energetics: The Science and Art of Transformation, Beyond Words Publishing Co., 2007

 Since writing this in 2008, I have actually begun to be able to do what Dr. Rolwing does, a little bit.
 It’s not that I can claim to have real psychokinetic abilities, I hasten to add.
 My experience, and what I’ve been told, seem to indicate that affecting a living system is different from, easier than, trying to move inanimate matter.

 At the moment I’m listening to an audio course called “Consciousness and Its Implications,” which discusses the question of whether physics includes all phenomena, including those we call mental, or mind is something outside of the purview of physics.
 I would still prefer to believe, as I stated above, that everything is physics, and that our understanding of that science can potentially expand to take in everything that there is.
 But I’m keeping an open mind.

-I always chuckle when I hear references to “the new physics,” as in the title of Dr. Bartlett’s book.
+I always chuckle when I hear references to “the new physics,” as in the title of Dr. Herbert’s book.
 That “new” physics is a century old.
 It’s just that we still haven’t wrapped our brains around it.
 Let’s get with the program, folks!